The Digital Possibilities Series

 • Registration for these events is being handled by CARLI and FLVC; those organizations will handle all registration and attendee communication

-• Please use the links provided alongside the event descriptions to register
+• Please use the links provided alongside the event descriptions to register for each separate event

 Please note: By registering to attend this program/event, you agree to our Code of Conduct.